Last Modified: 19 Aug 2015

 Hotel (2 nts)

-In the morning we drive towards the Tian Shan mountain range, and on to Heavenly Lake.
-Accommodation at the lake is in yurts for 2 nights.
-This is a great opportunity for some relaxation time and there may be an opportunity for horse riding around the lake.
+In the morning we drive towards the Tian Shan mountain range, and onto Heavenly Lake.
+Accommodation at the lake is in Yurts with basic facilities for 2 nights.
+This is a great opportunity for some relaxation time and there may be an opportunity for horse riding in the area.

 Yurt (2 nts)

-We leave Heavenly Lake and begin our two day overland journey skirting the edge of the Taklamakan Desert towards Kashgar.
-We bush camp en route.
+We leave Heavenly Lake and begin our 2-day overland journey skirting the edge of the Taklamakan Desert towards Kashgar, wild camping en route.

 Bush camp (no facilities) (2 nts)